 That might have something to do with American palaeontologist Dr Steve Brusatte, an evolutionary biologist who specializes in the anatomy and evolution of dinosaurs, among other things (including fanged flying reptiles).
-Brusatte's many publications (including his most recent book, The Rise and Reign of the Mammals) earned him an invitation by director Colin Trevorrow to advise on Jurassic World Dominion, so we had a chat and find out what it's like working as a scientist on a Hollywood blockbuster and which new species were making their franchise debut.
+Brusatte's many publications, including his most recent book, The Rise and Reign of the Mammals, earned him an invitation by director Colin Trevorrow to advise on Jurassic World Dominion, so we had a chat to find out what it's like working as a scientist on a Hollywood blockbuster and which new species are set to make their franchise debut.

 As a paleontologist and – presumably – Jurassic Park fan, does being an advisor on Jurassic World Dominion feel like living the dream?